KohlsTechnology/git2consul-go/README.md

 # go-git2consul

-# Defaults
+## Defaults

 git2consul will attempt to deduce sane defaults for configuration.
-However, as git2consul needs to know which repository to pull from, minimal configuration is necessary.
+However, since git2consul needs to know which repository to pull from, minimal configuration is necessary.

-## Repository-level configuration
+### Repository-level configuration

 | configuration  | default |
 |----------------|---------|